logzio/logz-docs/_source/user-guide/cloud-siem/index.md

 Threats Overview & Threat Intelligence feeds
 : The Threats dashboard shows you potential threats by correlating your logs with lists of known threats using public and private threat feeds.
 [Learn more](/user-guide/cloud-siem/threat-intelligence.html)

-Kibana
+OpenSearch Dashboards
-: Use Kibana to drill down into your logs, or select dashboards to review events by specific Security products.
+: Use OpenSearch Dashboards to drill down into your logs, or select dashboards to review events by specific Security products.
 Your Cloud SIEM is pre-loaded with a large library of dashboards curated by Logz.io.
 [Learn more](/user-guide/cloud-siem/understanding-your-security-logs.html)

 Reports
 : Schedule dashboards to be sent out as reports on a regular basis.
 [Learn more](/user-guide/cloud-siem/dashboards/)